by KB Meniado

 For someone who hasn’t met her face-to-face yet, I assume to know a LOT about Erin.
-I’ve known her since ’03 or ‘04, when we were still on Tabulas (Remember that site?
-Yeah?
-High five!), and over the years, I’ve watched her grow—from Mindy to Barbara to Basterda to Erin Noir—and witnessed her artistic endeavors.
+I’ve known her since ’03 or ‘04, when we were still on Tabulas (remember that site??), and over the years, I’ve watched her grow—from Mindy to Barbara to Basterda to Erin Noir—and witnessed her artistic endeavors.
 Her courage in *doing her thing* is inspiring.

 This is why when she released her latest project, MONO, I made sure to get a copy.
 It has been a good, decade-long (online) friendship, after all, and local artists, like Erin, need as much support as they can get.

-Erin loves monochromatic and minimalist aesthetics, so I wasn’t surprised to see that MONO, the first release of her mini-magazine of analog photos, showcases black-and-white photos featuring at least one element or subject per image.
+Erin loves monochromatic and minimalist aesthetics, so I wasn’t surprised to see that MONO, the first release of her mini-magazine of analog photos, showcases black-and-white photos.

 WHAT I LIKED

-Now, I don’t know much about analog photography, but I’d like to say that the power in these images lies in the subjects of the snapshots themselves.
-Snapshots of strolling cats, reveling in gigs, commuting in public transport, staring at fauna, making friends (even love) and immortalizing mundane things.
+It’s like going through a journal—there are snapshots of strolling cats, reveling in gigs, commuting in public transport, staring at fauna, making friends (even love) and immortalizing mundane things.

-If you’re into analog photography and supporting artistic endeavors, this book should be in your bag or on your walls. ☁
+If you’re into analog photography and supporting artistic endeavors, try this zine. ☁